yilin-ch/DEF-PIPE-Frontend/README.md

 - The backend Web API is located at **DataCloud.PipelineDesigner.WebClient/Controllers**.
 From here, you can follow the reference to navigate to lower levels implementation.

-- The classes and data structure in the Canvas Model is located at **DataCloud.PipelineDesigner.CanvasModel**.
+- A shared component to be reused in both Pipeline Designer and Template Designer is located at **DataCloud.PipelineDesigner.CanvasModel**.
+This component contains all the logic for rendering visualization of the pipeline.

 - The data access layer including the Entity Framework code and interface for data access is located at **DataCloud.PipelineDesigner.Repositories**.
 The abstraction of data storage technology allowing the system to switch from one type of storage to another without the need to change other upper layers of the code.

 - The business logic layer containing the interface and implementation of the Workflow transformer and DSL transformer components is located at **DataCloud.PipelineDesigner.Services**.
+This is the main component for designing pipelines and it consists of three sub- components: Canvas Pane, Palette Pane, and Property Pane.

 - **DataCloud.PipelineDesigner.Core** is a class library to hold all code that needs to be shared between all layers.